 We tracked down another vehicle seen in the area of the crash, and convinced that driver’s insurance company that we could make a reasonable case for fault.
 The insurer settled for $100,000, the limits of the car’s liability coverage, knowing that a trial could result in a jury award in excess of $1 million because of our client’s substantial and permanent injuries.

 If either the negligent driver had carried liability insurance or higher limits, or the client had carried uninsured or underinsured motorist coverage, we could have collected far more for her – money she absolutely needs.
 As it turned out, we were still able to assist her with the purchase of a new home and a disabled-ready vehicle to keep her mobile, which is all she really wanted.

 Underinsured/Uninsured coverage is not required in Indiana.
 However, motorcycle accidents typically result in serious injuries and astronomical medical bills.
 Purchase as much uninsured driver and underinsurance coverage as you can to protect yourself and your family.
 We have found that most motorcycle injury claims involve inadequate insurance coverages on both sides.

-However, a capable Indiana auto accident lawyer will not only maximize your settlement but successfully minimize your payback obligations to health insurance and other liens in the event of a settlement less than what it should have been.
+However, a capable Indianapolis car accident lawyer will not only maximize your settlement but successfully minimize your payback obligations to health insurance and other liens in the event of a settlement less than what it should have been.